-For those of us who are keen to promote Highlands as a beef breed, it is of paramount importance that our animals are well presented to the public and the marketplace.
-The image that Highland Cattle are "small and skinny" is an unfortunate one … believed by some and exhibited by others.
-The fact that some equate skinny with hardy is ludicrous.
+For those of us who are keen to promote Highlands as a beef breed it is of paramount importance that our animals are well presented to the public and the marketplace.
+The image that Highland Cattle are "small and skinny" is an unfortunate one.

-Few people would be aware that Highland Cattle at the end of the last century were a much larger animal in comparison with today's average.
+Few people would be aware that Highland Cattle at the end of the 1800's were a much larger animal in comparison with today's average.

 In 1893 the official average weights for Highland Cattle were given as ...

 As a comparison … one of our top bulls, James of Cruachan, weighed 848 kg at Royal Adelaide Show 1996.
 Mointeag of Trelissick, his dam, considered large by some, weighed 615 kg at Royal Melbourne Show 1993 … both are considerably smaller than that of yesteryear.

 Should we then be attempting to attain weights and size of days gone by?
 Again that becomes a matter for personal choice.
 The old adage still holds true … its quality that counts not quantity.
 Just remember ... in recent years chicken has made large gains in the marketplace ... and a chicken is not a large animal, but the chicken industry have achieved a consistent quality in their product.